zdsmit/Bandroom-frontend/devNotes.md

   -imported actions file in music stores container, replaced mapDispatchToProps with it -this is creating problems with input form, which is still using now nonexistent dispatch prop -can I use the addMusicStores action directly from the input form?

+9/15 3:17 PM
+  -Trying to use fetch to get database items from the server to render them to the page -Need to tweak the fetch call in getMusicStores file